 EVA business class (Royal Laurel Class) is considered by many avgeeks to be one of the best business class experiences available.
 The product has got a little bit of everything that a good business class should have: comfort, privacy, good dining and drinks, quality service and more.
 But is the experience a little bit overrated or does it live up to the hype?

-In this detailed review, I’ll cover my latest trip on the EVA 777-300 in business class from IAH to TPE.
+In this detailed review, I’ll cover a trip on the EVA 777-300 in business class from IAH to TPE.

 The trip routing

-This trip holds huge personal significance to me that I’ll get into on a later date but this particular segment to Taipei was part of a mini round the world trip which included the following routes: IAH->TPE->BKK (layover)->FRA->IAH.
+This particular segment to Taipei was part of a mini round the world trip which included the following routes: IAH->TPE->BKK (layover)->FRA->IAH.

 - IAH->TPE: EVA 777-300 J